+practices include sound management structures, employee relations, remuneration of staff and tax compliance.
 What is the asset allocation planned for this financial product?

 This fund invests at least 80% of its assets in investments that are aligned with the promoted environmental and social characteristics and/or comply with the criteria for sustainable investments (#1 Aligned with E/S characteristics).
-Within this category, at least 50% of the fund's assets meet the criteria for classification as sustainable investments (#1A Sustainable).
+Within this category, at least 10% of the fund's assets meet the criteria for classification as sustainable investments (#1A Sustainable).
+Of this, the minimum proportion of sustainable investments with an environmental objective that is not aligned with the EU Taxonomy is 0% of the fund's assets, and the minimum proportion of sustainable investments is 0% of the fund's assets.
+The actual proportion of sustainable investments with an environmental objective that is not aligned with the EU Taxonomy and socially sustainable investments depends on the market situation and the eligible investment universe.

-Up to 20% of the fund's assets may be invested in assets that are not assessed with the ESG assessment methodology or for which ESG data coverage is not complete or which obtained a score of "D" in the SDG assessment (#2 Other), as described in more detail in the section entitled "What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?".
+Up to 20% of the fund's assets may be invested in assets that are not assessed with the ESG assessment methodology or for which ESG data coverage is not complete (#2 Other), as described in more detail in the section entitled "What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?".